ashish07-07/Bitespeed/README.md

 ![New users](./PUBLIC/image.jpg)

-### When existing user with with same primary email but diffeernt phonenumber Requests makes them a secondary users :
+### When existing user with with same primary email but different phonenumber Requests makes them a secondary users :

 ### Response: